BA (Hons), Dip Arch, ARB, RIBA

 Jim is a founding Director of Reed Watts.
 He studied at the University of Sheffield, after which he joined London practice Proctor and Matthews.
 Here he gained extensive residential experience ranging from private houses to larger urban projects, including the first phase of the Greenwich Millennium Village.

-Jim currently leads a post-graduate unit at Kingston University.
-The unit’s work has been exhibited at the Barbican, the V&A and the Hampton Court Flower show.
+Jim currently leads an undergraduate design studio at Kingston University.
+Work has been exhibited at the Barbican, the V&A and the Hampton Court Flower show.
+He is an External Examiner at De Montfort University.

 BSc (Hons), Dip Arch, ARB, RIBA